Make your vegan spaghetti even meatier while increasing protein content with TVP!

 You can likely get Beyond Beef from Beyond Meat from your local grocery store.
 In South Florida where I live, Publix (our major grocery store chain) has been selling Beyond Meat products for a while.
 Sometimes, they go on Publix’s famous BOGO (buy one, get one) sale.
 Additionally, Whole Foods slang these on the daily.

-If, however, you’ve scoured the shelves of the frozen food are they don’t turn up, you can buy them on their site or even on Amazon.
+If, however, you’ve scoured the shelves of frozen food are they don’t turn up, you can buy them on their site or even on Amazon.

 Impossible Foods Burger Meat

-If you’re lucky enough to have a local grocery store near you that sells Impossible Foods products, then they’ll likely carry their burger meat product.
+If you’re lucky enough to have a local grocery store near you that sells Impossible Foods products, they’ll likely carry their burger meat product.